 The principle of data minimisation will be adopted throughout the searching, gathering, and collation of the SAR.
 Any personal data that does not pertain to the individual will be redacted to protect the rights of other data subjects.
-In most cases, the Trust is not required to seek consent from employees wherein their personal data extends into a pending SAR through their professional capacity; providing the employee meets the 'education data test' as defined below.
+In most cases, the Trust is not required to seek consent from staff members (including those no longer employed by the Trust) wherein their personal data (normally a name and Trust e-mail address) extends into a SAR through their professional capacity at the time concerned.
+A member of staff should meet the 'education data test' as defined below.